vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *tattvātītasvabhāvā ca vidyaiṣā bhāvyate sadā*

-If we divide the *vidyā* into vowels and consonants, we have eleven letters in the fi rst *kūṭa* , thirteen in the second, and nine in the third; thirty-three phonemes to which are to be added the three *bindus* which crown the three *HRīṂ * ; thirty-seven in all.
+If we divide the *vidyā* into vowels and consonants, we have eleven letters in the fi rst *kūṭa* , thirteen in the second, and nine in the third; thirty-three phonemes to which are to be added the three *bindus* which crown the three *HRĪṂ * ; thirty-seven in all.
 14 Divided in this way, the *vidyā* can be considered as made up symbolically of the thirty-six *tattvas* and thus to have the same nature as these cosmic divisions of the universe.
 The *śrīvidyā*

 is the Goddess in her cosmic activity, carried out by the *tattvas* , which she dominates, transcends, being in this sense a thirty-seventh *tattva* .
 Her essential nature, says Amṛtānanda, is that of Śiva, and it is as such that she is to be meditated \( *bhāvyate* \).
 15